yonahd/kor/README.md

 - `statefulset` - Gets unused StatefulSets for the specified namespace or all namespaces.
 - `role` - Gets unused Roles for the specified namespace or all namespaces.
 - `clusterrole` - Gets unused ClusterRoles for the specified namespace or all namespaces (namespace refers to RoleBinding).
+- `rolebinding` - Gets unused RoleBindings for the specified namespace or all namespaces.
 - `hpa` - Gets unused HPAs for the specified namespace or all namespaces.
 - `pod` - Gets unused Pods for the specified namespace or all namespaces.
 - `pvc` - Gets unused PVCs for the specified namespace or all namespaces.